 The excitement has inevitably taken over the crowd, too.

 Before departing to Qatar, they sang in the Maracana stands, "Liverpool, you can wait, your time will come."

 This is a moment a whole generation of supporters has been waiting for since 1981.

 Many of them were too young or not even born when Zico and his team-mates impressed the world with their skills and thrashed the legendary Liverpool side of Kenny Dalglish, Graeme Souness and Co.
 3-0 in the Intercontinental Cup final that year.

-Amongst the supporters loving this new team is Zico himself.
-He has been following their progress from Japan, where he currently works as a technical director with the Kashima Antlers.
+Among the supporters loving this new team is Zico himself.
+He has been following their progress from Japan, where he works as a technical director with the Kashima Antlers.